What is the purpose of taxes?

 - How you file will depend on your residency.

-- International Students: You will need to file US federal tax returns if you received any US based funds, such as wages, fellowships, or a travel grant, in 2018.
+- International Students: You will need to file U.S. federal tax returns if you received any U.S. based funds, such as wages, fellowships, or a travel grant.
 The Office of Global Learning provides access to software (SPRINTAX) to assist you, but WAIT!
-We will make SPRINTAX available only after all required tax documents (W-2 and/or 1042S) are available in late February 2019.
-In the meantime, please make sure that your Student Center address is up-to-date with your current local address, and review tax information provided on the ISSO website.
+We will make SPRINTAX available only after all required tax documents (W-2 and/or 1042S) are available in early March.
+In the meantime, please make sure that your Student Center address is up-to-date with your current local address, and review tax information provided on the Global Learning website.

 - Domestic students: Programs such as Turbo Tax guide domestic taxpayers through each item of income and deductions, and users need to simply input the information from their tax documents (i.e., W-2, 1099, 1098, 1095, etc.).